dustinmyers/AH-syllabus/README.md

 - Learning Objectives
   - Students will understand how Directives fit into the Angular ecosystem
   - Students will be able to create a custom directive and use it in a view
-- Project:
-  - [Quiz App](https://github.com/DevMountain/quiz) (Use this to reference the Github repo)
-  - [Quiz App Project Guide - Day 2](http://projectguide.devmounta.in/#/quiz) (Use this to start and build the project)
 - Additional Reading:
   - [PRankings Directive](https://github.com/squireaj/PRankings)
   - [Dave Smith Presentation on Custom Directives](https://www.youtube.com/watch?v=UMkd0nYmLzY)
 - Assessment
   - [AngularJS VI - Directives](https://codecard.io/a/cardio-preview/7YFUaTqZV)
+- Weeklong Project:
+  - [Quiz App](https://github.com/DevMountain/quiz) (Use this to reference the Github repo)
+  - [Quiz App Project Guide - Day 2](http://projectguide.devmounta.in/#/quiz) (Use this to start and build the project)
 - Class Survey:
   - [Today's Survey](http://goo.gl/forms/ZSneykVHsy)